nemild/cli_for_full_stack/README.md

 sort /path/to/directory/*.csv # sort all files

-sort -r # descending, z to a, 10000 to 1 sort -R # randomize sort -f # ignore case sort -u # unique only sort -n # sort according to numerical value sort -k 2 # start at key 2 (used for seprated columns, like the history command) sort -h # sort by human readable size (use with -h on another command, like du -h), only usable on non-Mac
+sort -r # descending, z to a, 10000 to 1 sort -n # sort according to numerical value on line (even if there is other text on the line) sort -R # randomize, GNU sort sort -f # ignore case sort -u # show max 1 of each unique element sort -k 2 # start at key 2 (used for seprated columns, like the history command) sort -h # sort by human readable size (use with -h on another command, like du -h), GNU sort
 ```

 #### uniq